Language and Computation (LaCo)

 Rens Bod, Khalil Sima'an (deputy).

-Serge ter Braake, John Ashley Burgoyne, Tejaswini Deoskar, Desmond Elliott, Wilker Ferreira Aziz, Stella Frank, Henkjan Honing, Bushra Jawaid, Jaap Kamps, Amir Kamran, Bart Karstens, Phong Le, Gideon Maillette de Buy Wenniger, Diego Marcheggiani, Paula Roncaglia Denissen, Makiko Sadakata, Ivan Titov, Daniel Wiechmann, Henk Zeevat, Jelle Zuidema.
+Serge ter Braake, John Ashley Burgoyne, Tejaswini Deoskar, Desmond Elliott, Wilker Ferreira Aziz, Stella Frank, Henkjan Honing, Bushra Jawaid, Jaap Kamps, Amir Kamran, Bart Karstens, Phong Le, Diego Marcheggiani, Miguel Rios Gaona, Paula Roncaglia Denissen, Makiko Sadakata, Ivan Titov, Daniel Wiechmann, Henk Zeevat, Jelle Zuidema.

-Samira Abnar, Sophie Arnoult, Joost Bastings, Andreas van Cranenburgh, Joachim Daiber, Mostafa Dehghani, Anton Frolov, Raquel Garrido Alhama, Serhii Havrylov, Cuong Hoang, Dieuwke Hupkes, Hugo Huurdeman, Berit Janssen, Ehsan Khoddammohammadi, Corina Koolen, Michael Schlichtkrull, Philip Schulz, Milos Stanojevic, Carlos Vaquero Patricio, Sara Veldhoen, Joey Weidema, Bastiaan van der Weij.
+Samira Abnar, Sophie Arnoult, Joost Bastings, Andreas van Cranenburgh, Joachim Daiber, Mostafa Dehghani, Anton Frolov, Raquel Garrido Alhama, Serhii Havrylov, Cuong Hoang, Dieuwke Hupkes, Hugo Huurdeman, Berit Janssen, Ehsan Khoddammohammadi, Corina Koolen, Emma Mojet, Michael Schlichtkrull, Philip Schulz, Milos Stanojevic, Carlos Vaquero Patricio, Sara Veldhoen, Joey Weidema, Bastiaan van der Weij.

 This project is concerned with computational models of human information processing, especially natural language processing and music perception.
 The methods employed in this project build on formal theories of linguistic syntax and logical semantics, but extend these with a variety of more performance-oriented techniques, such as probabilistic grammars and computational models of human Gestalt perception.
 The project aims to develop computational methods which are cognitively plausible as well as practically useful.